Autism and ADHD: The Complete Playbook for Social Challenges

 Understanding the difference between the social challenges of ADHD and autism may be the key to proper treatment.

 All parents want their children to get along, play, and interact well with their peers.
 Usually, these social abilities develop intuitively.
 For children who struggle socially, the earlier the interventions start, the earlier the kids catch up.
-Since both ADHD and autism affect relationships, finding the “why” behind social difficulties is the first step in figuring out what to do.
+Since both autism and ADHD affect relationships, finding the “why” behind social difficulties is the first step in figuring out what to do.

 Autism and Social Development